KCL-BMEIS/KCL-DGX-cluster-documentation/3-Setup-Docker-container/README.md

    RUN pip3 install -r requirements.txt
    ```

 > [!TIP]
 > If you are using multiple consecutive `RUN` statements in your dockerfile, you can chain them together using `&&` This
-   > reduces both the memory size and build time of the subsequent dockerfile e.g. for the previous together file:
+> reduces both the memory size and build time of the subsequent dockerfile.

+   E.g., for the previous together file:
    ```dockerfile
       RUN addgroup --gid $GROUP_ID $USER && adduser --disabled-password --gecos '' --uid $USER_ID --gid $GROUP_ID $USER
    ```